 There is one more reason for a job to be in the waiting state: project parallelism limits.
 Either the same configuration of the same component is already being executed, or the overall limit of concurrently running jobs within a project was exceeded.
 That means that a job will be in the waiting state under the following conditions:

-Not only we record all jobs executed in your KBC project, we also record all data that was uploaded into it.
+Not only we record all jobs executed in your Keboola Connection project, we also record all data that was uploaded into it.
 Go to Storage and click the Jobs tab:

-When you click an importTable job, you’ll see a Storage job detail:
+When you click an importTable job, you’ll see the Storage job detail:

-Clicking File ID will take you to the File Uploads tab in Storage, where all data pushed into your KBC project is stored.
+Clicking File ID will take you to the Files section in Storage, where all data pushed into your Keboola Connection project is stored.
 You can download the data and import it into other tables, or you can revert to an older table version.